1. PI to gather all relevant information, organize required documents for approval.

 - Guidelines & Supporting DocumentsGuidelines, definitions, sub-study information, exceptions, and procedures regarding study amendments.
 Version date: June 30, 2017

 Attestation Policy Memo stating the UHN REBs policy on signing the REB Attestation FormInstructions for writing a consent form.
 Contains Confidentiality Clauses.
-Version date: January 26, 2017 UHN-REB Guidance on Case Reports Instructions for writing Case Reports.Guidance document provided by CAREB.
+Version date: August 13th, 2020 UHN-REB Guidance on Case Reports Instructions for writing Case Reports.Guidance document provided by CAREB.
 UHN REB: Guidance on Providing New Information to Study Participants Guidelines, definitions and instructions on providing new information to participants.
-Version date: August 22, 2017Sample protocol for guidance.US Department of Health and Human Services: Office for Human Research Protections (OHRP)US Department of Health and Human Services FDA Guidance for Clinical Investigators, Sponsors, and IRBs - Adverse Event Reporting to IRB UHN Guidance on Pregnancy Prevention UHN Guidance on Pregnancy Prevention Pregnancy Prevention Information Sheet Pregnancy Prevention Information Sheet
+Version date: August 22, 2017Sample protocol for guidance.US Department of Health and Human Services: Office for Human Research Protections (OHRP)US Department of Health and Human Services FDA Guidance for Clinical Investigators, Sponsors, and IRBs - Adverse Event Reporting to IRB UHN Guidance on Pregnancy Prevention UHN Guidance on Pregnancy Prevention Pregnancy Prevention Information Sheet Pregnancy Prevention Information Sheet Submitting an Investigator's Brochure / Product Monograph UHN-REB Guidance on Submitting an Investigator's Brochure / Product Monograph UHN REB Guidance for Management Plan Issued by the UHN Compliance Office

 Consultations can take place prior to submission or after submission of applications to the REB.
 This service is offered by UHN's Research Ethics Education program and the REB.